 Canola oil is derived from rapeseed, the seeds of any of several plants from the Brassicaceae family.
-Rapeseed is an “oil seed” which was first used as a fuel for over 4000 years.
+Rapeseed is an “oilseed” which was first used as a fuel over 4000 years ago.
 Now the name, “rape,” doesn’t derive from the violent act, but from the Latin word, rapum, which means turnip.
 Cabbages, mustard, Brussels sprouts, broccoli, and turnips are all related plants with that distinctive sulfurous flavor.

 During World War II, rapeseed oil became an important lubricant for steam-powered marine vessels, because it clung to metal even in moist environments.
 During the war, the sources of rapeseed oil were mostly in Asia and Europe, which were disrupted by the war.

-At this time, rapeseed oil was not a popular choice for foods.
-First, it had distinctive taste as a result of the glucosinolates, the chemical that gives that sharp flavor to mustards, cabbage, and other cruciferous vegetables.
+At this time, rapeseed oil was not a popular choice for food.
+First, it had a distinctive taste as a result of the glucosinolates, the chemical that gives that sharp flavor to mustard, cabbage, and other cruciferous vegetables.
 Second, one of the constituent oils in rapeseed oil is erucic acid, which can be toxic at high levels.
 And finally, the oil has an off-putting greenish color as a result of chlorophyll (which probably doesn’t harm anyone).

 Because of the unfortunate name and the lack of popularity as a food oil, the Rapeseed Association of Canada trademarked a new name for the oil.
 It was a condensation of “Can” from Canada and “ola” from other vegetable oils.
-You now know how to ask the proper question on Jeopardy if this ever comes up.
+So, the next time this shows up in a $10,000 trivia quiz question, you can thank me.

 What does this have to do with the question of whether canola oil causes Alzheimer’s disease?
-Not much, although the chemistry of the oil is what is claimed to be at issue with the neurodegenerative diseases.
+Not much, although the chemistry of the oil is what is claimed to be an issue with neurodegenerative diseases.

 Before I proceed, it’s important to describe Alzheimer’s disease.
 AD is a chronic neurodegenerative disease that usually starts slowly and worsens over time.
 It accounts for 60-70% of dementia cases, even though the terms are sometimes used interchangeably.
 Amyloid plaques and neurofibrillary tangles are generally easily visible by microscopic analysis of brain tissue from autopsies of those afflicted by AD.
 These plaques and tangles seem to have an effect on nerve functioning.
 Despite these observations, the precise pathophysiology, or development, of the disease is not known.

-The study, published in Scientific Reports in December 2017, from Elisabetta Lauretti and Domenico Pratico of Temple University, was based on epidemiological observations that Mediterranean populations have a lower incidence of Alzheimer’s Disease (AD) compared to other populations.
+The study, published in Scientific Reports on December 2017, by Elisabetta Lauretti and Domenico Pratico of Temple University, was based on epidemiological observations that Mediterranean populations have a lower incidence of Alzheimer’s Disease (AD) compared to other populations.
 One of the hypotheses was that olive oil in the Mediterranean diet might contribute to a protective effect against Alzheimer’s disease.
 However, there is no robust evidence of a causal link between olive oil and a lower risk of AD.
-It is possible that the population level observation may be explained by genetic differences between Mediterranean populations and others.
+It is possible that the population-level observation may be explained by genetic differences between Mediterranean populations and others.

 Interestingly, modern canola oil has a similar chemical composition as olive oil, though it is comparatively less expensive.
 The authors hypothesized that canola oil protected against Alzheimer’s disease as much as olive oil.

 This study analyzed mice that were genetically engineered to develop amyloid plaques and neurofibrillary tangles – as a result, these mice succumb to memory issues similar to humans.
 Six-month-old mice were fed either mouse chow or the same food plus canola oil for six months.
-The mice then underwent memory tests, and then sacrifice for a brain analysis.
+The mice then underwent memory tests and then sacrificed for brain analyses.

 As I’ve written before, animal studies are a very early stage of clinical research, and most early-stage biomedical research, around 90%, is a failure.
-So, even if this research, we are years away from making any conclusions about canola oil.
+So, even if this research is, we are years away from making any conclusions about canola oil.

-Other than being a mouse study, which does not get me excited scientifically, it is difficult to criticize this study at the meta level.
-But it’s time to get into the rapeseed weeds of this article.
+Other than being a mouse study, which does not get me excited scientifically, it is difficult to criticize this study at the meta-level.
+But it’s time to get into the weeds of this article.

 Does the article say canola oil causes Alzheimer’s disease?